Cosmetology: Cosmetology careers

+Hairstylists work outside of the everyday salon, as they are often hired for events, weddings, and film production.
+This image is a hairdresser working at Paris Fashion Week 2019.

 In the United States, whether planning to study cosmetology or specialize in a specific area, each state has different requirements that must be fulfilled before obtaining a license.

 For example, the State of Illinois Department of Financial and Professional Regulations requires each candidate to complete their hours through a licensed cosmetology school program where new skills are taught and learned such as hair coloring, styling, hair cutting and the usage of hazardous chemicals.
 After completing the minimum hours to obtain a state license, an online examination is required and is submitted via mail with other supported documentation.
 Bureau of Labor Statistics states that the median salary for a licensed cosmetologist is $28,770 as of May 2015.
 Illinois Metropolitan Division Areas, Chicago-Naperville-Arlington Heights has one of the highest employment rates with an annual rate of $27,750.
 Being a licensed cosmetologist opens the door to becoming self-employed and working at high-end salons.
 As a licensed cosmetologist, each has the option to choose which salon fits best to work in but a self-employed salon will bring more income as long as having the right business plan for it to succeed.
 Each candidate registering for a salon has to obtain a certificate of registration and present all required paperwork with the FEIN, Federal employer identification number to Illinois Department of Labor.

 However, according to The New York Times, cosmetology schools are expensive and train students for low-paid jobs that do not allow students to pay back the debt.
 Iowa has the strictest requirements for a cosmetology degree: 2,100 hours of instruction.
 The Times interviewed over twenty former students.
 One typical student paid $21,000 for tuition and supplies at the Iowa School of Beauty.
 After getting her license in 2005, she was hired at a local Great Clips, at $9 an hour.
 Thirteen years after graduating, she owes more than $8,000 on her loans.
 In contrast, an Iowa emergency medical technician certification at a community college requires only 132 hours, according to the Times.
 Iowa is particularly expensive, but for-profit beauty schools across the U.S. charge an average of $17,000 for a cosmetology certificate.
 Community colleges would be cheaper, but when Iowa Central Community College applied to the state cosmetology board in 2004 to start a program, the Iowa Cosmetology School Association and Laʼ James International College sued, arguing that the state code prohibits public entities from competing with private entities.
 The community college agreed not to give certificate programs.
 According to The Times, the cosmetology schools have prevented efforts to lower the number of hours required for a certificate.

-In the United Kingdom, Typically there are two routes to training in cosmetology.
-An NVQ (National Vocational Qualification) is a backbone qualification designed for those starting out in the industry.
-Short courses are bolt-on courses that specialise into further fields of cosmetology.
-Both of these options allow a qualified beautician to gain public liability insurance cover.